 Finding out whether a client would be able to afford you is a question of simple mathematics.

 Sometimes the answer is obvious.
 Solopreneurs and small local businesses are unlikely to have a big enough marketing budget to pay your rates, simply because their income is limited.

 Ideally, you need to target at least a mid-sized company.
-Log on to Manta and check out the company’s financials.
 You’re looking for someone that makes upwards of £1 million in revenue.
 This makes it a lot likelier that the company can afford your rates.

 Does the client understand my value?

 Of course, just because the money’s there doesn’t mean the prospective client is prepared to part with it.

 Even in this day and age, some businesses still don’t understand the value of content marketing (or, for that matter, the level of skill involved).
 This means they aren’t prepared to invest a lot of money in it; and they’ll probably balk when you quote a high rate.

 On the other hand, businesses that understand what content marketing can do for them will have no problem paying top dollar for quality.
 They know their investment will pay off, so it’s really a no-brainer.

 Identifying clients who understand the benefits of content marketing is a bit harder to do than identifying whether they can afford you.
 However, as a rule of thumb, businesses who already have a strong online presence are much likelier to value content marketing, because they already do it and have probably seen the results.

 Businesses with a more limited online presence, or poor online content will probably need some persuading.